-If your VPN app connection fails, a kill switch will turn internet access off until the VPN service is available once more.
-This web access log out protects you from having your location, identity, and activities exposed to the internet at large in the event of a VPN server power outage or emergency reboot.
+If your VPN app connection fails, a kill switch feature turns internet access off until the VPN service is available once more.
+This automatic web access log out protects you from having your location, identity, and activities exposed to the internet at large in the event of a VPN server power outage or emergency reboot.
 This is particularly important when using free unlimited public WiFi.
 Do not trust your iPhone, Android, or any other web device to be secure without this protection.

 Surfshark VPN has many security features in place to prevent their servers from breaking your connection, but there is plenty of wild country between your location and the VPN servers.
 The Surfshark VPN app will immediately recognize if the link to their server is broken and protect you from exposure with its built-in kill switch function.

 Do not use VPNs without this support feature if you value your privacy and security.
 Protect and secure your WiFi-connected iPhone and all other internet-supported devices with a secure VPN.

 How to Stop DNS Leaks

 When connected to the internet through one of the Surfshark VPN servers, a DNS server is provided.
 It can sometimes happen that your default DNS server information can leak through, especially if not using Surfshark VPN.
 This data alone can give the internet at large an idea of who you are making you less secure.

 Test whether your DNS is leaking through by going to DNSLeak.com and pressing the Start button.
 If you see your VPN provider’s DNS showing, then your DNS is not leaking.
 If you see your DNS, sometimes provided by your ISP, then you should contact the VPN service provider you’re using to see if they offer private DNS leak protection.